open-game-system/cast-kit/README.md

 - Ensure your broadcast page loads correctly in a standalone browser
 - Verify WebRTC is not blocked by firewalls or security settings
 - Test with a simpler game view to isolate performance issues

-#### Server Integration Problems

-- Confirm Cloudflare Workers is properly configured
-- Verify KV namespace is correctly set up
-- Check that Workflows is enabled on your account
-- Ensure the Renderer service URL is correct

 #### Error Handling